veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 ## Decomposition of an Elliptical polarization state into sums of Linear \& of Circular States
-Any elliptical polarization state can be written as the sum of two perpendicular linear polarised states:
+Any elliptical polarization state can be written as the sum of two perpendicular linear polarized states:

 ```{math}
 :label: eq.JEllipsLin